Tinderbox 7.0

-Eastgate Systems has released Tinderbox 7.0, a major new release for the personal content assistant that adds a number of new features.
-With composites, you can easily build structures from multiple notes by snapping two notes (or more) together.
-The Tinderbox map views are refined for speed and flexibility, adding guides (or what Eastgate Systems calls “kibbitzers”) that can help you with map layout.
-The release also brings four new font families that are optimized for reading on modern screens, adds the capability to add quick links to a note by typing “[[“ and then the first letter of the note, adds a number of new actions, and improves text import from Word files, spreadsheets, Scrivener, DEVONthink Pro, and more.
-You can upgrade to Tinderbox 7.0 from any previous version of the app for $98, and it’s free if you’ve purchased a Tinderbox license in the previous year. ($249 new, $98 upgrade, 30.3 MB, release notes, 10.10+)
+Eastgate Systems has released Tinderbox 7.0, a major new release for the personal content assistant that adds new features.
+With “composites,” you can easily build structures from multiple notes by snapping two or more notes together.
+Eastgate refined the Tinderbox map views for speed and flexibility, adding guides (which Eastgate calls “kibbitzers”) that help with map layout.
+The release also includes four new font families that are optimized for reading on modern screens, adds the capability to add quick links to a note by typing “[[“ and then the first letter of the note, adds some new actions, and improves text import from Word files, spreadsheets, Scrivener, DEVONthink Pro, and more.
+You can upgrade to Tinderbox 7.0 from any previous version for $98, and the new version is free if you purchased a Tinderbox license in the last year. ($249 new, $98 upgrade, 30.3 MB, release notes, 10.10+)

 Thoughtful, detailed coverage of the Mac, iPhone, and iPad, plus the best-selling Take Control ebooks.